Astrei/MRI_Cage_test_set/README.md

 ![Antenna set example picture](/Pictures/01_Cage.jpg) An example of using a set of antennas to find a wall problem.

 Antennas could be used with any type of 50 Ohm RF equipment to perform measurements.
 In general, antenna #1 is connected to the signal generator and antenna #2 is connected to the receiver (spectrum analyzer, SDR, etc.).
 Of course, one antenna should be placed inside the cage and the other outside.
 The MRI scanner itself can also be used as a signal source.
 In this case, one antenna is sufficient.

 ![Measurements example picture](/Pictures/02_Tests.jpg)
-In the left photo, the antenna is placed on a tripod inside the room and connected to a signal generator.
-After closing the door, you can check how much the signal will decrease in value (attenuation measurement).
-In the right photo, a HackRF connected to an antenna shows an MRI signal outside the RF cage.
-The door insulation is damaged in this case.
+In the left photo, one antenna is placed on a tripod inside the room and connected to a signal generator.
+After closing the door, you can check with another antenna how much the signal will decrease in value (attenuation measurement).
+In the right photo, a HackRF shows an MRI signal outside the RF cage.
+The door insulation is certainly  damaged in this case.

 # Building instructions